What does the term "disposition" signify in the context of funeral laws?

 Study for the Florida Funeral Laws and Rules Exam.
 Use flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-In the context of funeral laws, "disposition" refers to the final handling of a body after death, which can include various methods such as burial, cremation, or other forms of body disposition.
-This definition encompasses the entirety of how a deceased person's remains are ultimately dealt with, rather than narrowing it down to just one specific method like cremation.
+In the context of funeral laws, the term "disposition" signifies the final handling of a body, which can include various methods such as burial, cremation, or other forms of final body disposition.
+This definition is important as it encompasses a wide range of practices that may be chosen by the deceased's family or legal representatives, reflecting their cultural, religious, or personal preferences regarding how they wish to care for the remains after death.

 Subscribe